 We have a dedicated research and development team that never stops creating customized manufacturing solutions for you.
-In fact, as a registered High-Tech Enterprise, we now have sixteen manufacturing utility patents, with a further eight in development.
+In fact, as a registered High-Tech Enterprise, we now have twenty-one manufacturing utility patents, with a further eight in development.
 These patents demonstrate our commitment to constant improvement and customer satisfaction.

 Since we make more than a thousand new products every year, these are just a few examples of our machinists and engineers working together to design tools and fixtures that improve quality while saving you time and money.

 Holding thin-walled parts rigidly in a vise or fixture for CNC machining can be tricky because the parts have to resist a lot of pressure and torque but there may be little to hold on to.
 Sometimes such parts are temporarily glued to a sacrificial backing plate, which is time-consuming and inefficient.
 Is there a better and faster way?